 About – Jennifer Reid Davis

-Jennifer Reid Davis is the first Chief Equity Officer of the Noble Network of Charter Schools, serving over 12,000 high school students across Chicago.
+Jennifer Reid Davis is the Head of Strategy & Equity of Noble Schools, serving over 12,000 high school students across Chicago.
 She moved to Chicago in 2010 to work as the freshman civics teacher at Rauner College Prep, where she served for seven years.
 She has served as a team leader, advisor, and a network reading instructional leader.
 Jennifer served as the network’s first diversity recruiter in 2012.
 She was later named principal of Rauner College Prep in 2013.

 In 2015, Jennifer founded the Diverse Leaders Fellowship, a talent pathway at Noble designed to identify Noble’s diverse pipeline of emerging talent, create a sense of belonging through mentorship and cohort-style programming, and provide professional development designed with race & identity at the center.
 In addition, Jennifer partnered with Noble’s President to author the addition of diversity, equity, & inclusion as a core value at Noble.
 She has led professional development for over 200 leaders on diversity, race, and equity within the school and workplace.
 Jennifer was named the director of diversity, equity, and inclusion for the Noble Network in 2017 after leading major initiatives for the organization for several years.